Dev-Mind

 Figure 3. logo Gitlab

-Without Git it was difficult to follow the history, we had multiple copies of project
+Before Git, it was difficult to follow the history, especially when we had multiple project copies.

 What’s a repository ?

-A Git repository contains all the files and directories associated with your project but you they contain also all the history of the modifications made on each one.
+A Git repository contains all the files and directories associated with your project.
+It also contains all the history of changes made on each one.
+You can retrieve any changes made by any developer at any time.

 Github